nancologist/ReactNative/README.md

 1. Search for "React-Native Debugger"
 2. Go to https://github.com/jhen0409/react-native-debugger
 3. Go to Release Page of it : https://github.com/jhen0409/react-native-debugger/releases
-4. Download the compatible one for your Desktop OS.
+4. Download the compatible one for your Desktop OS and install it.
-5. Install it.
+4. Open the installed app
+5. On the virtual mobile device choose `JS Remote Debugger`
-6. Back to debugger app, use these keys: ``CMD+T``
+6. Back to debugger app, use these keys: ``CMD+T`` (=> iOS or cmd+m for android)
 7. Enable "Remote JS Debug" on the virtual mobile device.

 You see all the components structure.
 This is MUCH NICER than other Debugger which we learned!
 It has also Redux debugging tool for the React-Native.